optional practical training (OPT)

 - Application processing time is approximately 90 days.

 - OPT can begin the day after or up to 60 days after your program end date.

 IMPORTANT: Application MUST be received by USCIS within 30 days of ISSS creating a new I-20 or OPT will be denied.

 *** If it has been more than 30 days since your I-20 was requested, and you have not yet mailed off your application, please contact ISSS.
 ISSS will cancel the current request.
 You must then complete and submit the OPT Re-request e-form through iStart.
 Please do not submit a Reprint Request for this purpose.

-Please submit an OPT advisor form (e-form) to receive your new I-20 with ISSS recommendation for OPT.
-Choose from the appropriate form below:
+Please submit an OPT I-20 request e-form through iSTART to receive your new I-20 with ISSS recommendation for OPT.
+Click here to access the OPT Request eform.

 Application materials to mail to USCIS:

-- Personal Check or money order for $380.00, payable to the “US Department of Homeland Security”. *Please note that OPT applications received by USCIS on or after 12/23/2016 will be subject to the new filing fee of $410.00.
+- Personal Check or money order for $410.00, payable to the “US Department of Homeland Security”.

 - Two photographs. (*Do not wear glasses*).
 Lightly write your name and SEVIS ID on the back of the photos.
 Place the photos in a clear Ziploc-type bag. (photo specifications below)